How Pet-Friendly is St. Augustine?

 Pet-Friendly Hotels

-Whether you are looking for a pet-friendly accommodation on the beach or in the historic area of downtown, there are lots to choose from that welcome cats and dogs.
+Whether you are looking for a pet-friendly accommodation on the beach or in Historic Downtown, there are lots to choose from that welcome cats and dogs.
 If you have a larger dog, be sure to inquire about size and breed restrictions.
-A few hotels that do accept bigger dogs are Holiday Isle Oceanfront, Old City House Inn, Beachers Lodge, and the Southern Oaks Inn.
+A few hotels that do accept bigger dogs are Old City House Inn, Beacher's Lodge, and the Southern Oaks Inn.

 - Beacher’s Lodge